humenda/GladTeX/manpage.md

 and over again.
 This speeds up the process when formulas occur multiple times or when a document is extended gradually.

-The LaTeX formulas are preserved in the alt attribute of the embedded images.
-Hence screen reader users benefit from an accessible HTML version of the document.
+The LaTeX formulas are preserved in the alt attribute of the embedded images, hence screen reader users benefit from an accessible HTML version of the document.

 Furthermore it can be used with Pandoc to convert Markdown documents with LaTeX